Leland Michigan: Travel Guide to Fishtown

 leland michigan beach

-Photo by Memories Captured by Lisa Baird
+View of Lake Michigan in Leland / Photo by Memories Captured by Lisa Baird

-Visit Leland, MI
+Why Visit Leland, MI

-This charming resort town offers commercial fishing charters, quaint gift shops, local art galleries, and waterfront dining options specializing on the fresh catches of the day.
+Whether you’re looking for a relaxing weekend getaway, a romantic destination, or a recreational adventure filled with outdoor activities, this charming resort town offers commercial fishing charters, quaint gift shops, local art galleries, and waterfront dining options specializing on the fresh catches of the day.

-Others might prefer to wait in line for a scrumptious sandwich from the Village Cheese Shanty or indulging in smoked fish from Carlson’s Fishery and picnicking along the beautiful banks of the Leland River, while hearing the bubbling blue waters running down from the grand waterfall.
+If you’re not interested in fishing, it’s fine!
+Leland, MI offers something for everyone.
+Sit and enjoy a Chubby Mary on the warm and welcoming deck at the Cove Restaurant, or enjoy a scrumptious sandwich from the Village Cheese Shanty.
+I like to pick up some fresh bread and smoked fish from Carlson’s Fishery and picnic along the beautiful banks of the Leland River, while hearing the bubbling blue waters running down from the nearby waterfall.

 No matter what floats your boat, a Leland vacation offers countless options to experience and enjoy the beauty of Northern Michigan.